hdShang/arxiv-daily/docs/cs-LG/2025-08-25/papers/250818565v1-improving-long-term-autoregressive-spatiotemporal-predictions-a-proo.md

 ---
 layout: default
-title: Improving Long-term Autoregressive Spatiotemporal Predictions: A Proof of Concept with Fluid Dynamics
+title: "Improving Long-term Autoregressive Spatiotemporal Predictions: A Proof of Concept with Fluid Dynamics"
 ---

 # Improving Long-term Autoregressive Spatiotemporal Predictions: A Proof of Concept with Fluid Dynamics